suxrobGM/linkedin-api/README.md

 ````

 ### Example how to post shares in own profile
-To post share on own profile you need w_member_social permission
+To post share on own profile you need w_member_social permission.
 Also you can see full details on [Microsoft documentation](https://docs.microsoft.com/en-us/linkedin/marketing/integrations/community-management/shares/share-api?context=linkedin/compliance/context#post-shares)

 Method 1: post share with existing json data.